Tesla slammed over new Xinjiang showroom | DW | 04.01.2022

 It does not ban sales of goods in the region.

-Even so, Western companies find themselves in an increasingly precarious position as they try to stay on good terms with the Chinese government while avoiding bad PR in the West.
+Even so, Western companies find themselves in an increasingly precarious position as they try to stay on good terms with the Chinese government while avoiding negative press in the West.

 Chinese officials also threatened US retail giant Walmart last week after some Chinese shoppers complained they could not find goods from Xinjiang.